Last edited 12 April 2018

 Kawika Guillermo (L5) has been published in The Hawai’i Pacific Review, Drunken Boat, Feminist Studies, and Mothership: Tales from Afrofuturism & Beyond.
 He’s a cultural studies Postdoctoral Fellow at the Chinese University of Hong Kong, and his scholarship is published or forthcoming in American Quarterly, Games and Culture, M.E.L.U.S.
 (Multi-ethnic Literatures of the United States), and the anthology Queer Sex Work.

 Russ Hoe (L6, L7, L9) is a Mass Communications diploma graduate from Ngee Ann Polytechnic and an aspiring writer of prose and poetry.
 He is currently serving his full-time National Service whilst juggling heavy commitments to reading, watching television to identify tropes, playing board games, and not being athletic in general.
 His favourite authors include Ray Bradbury, Neil Gaiman and Oscar Wilde.

-Judith Huang (L8, L10) is a Singaporean writer, translator and editor.
+Judith Huang (L8, L10) is the author of Sofia and the Utopia Machine (2018), which was shortlisted for the 2017 Epigram Books Fiction Prize.
 Named a Foyle Young Poet of the Year in 2001, 2003 and 2004, her writing has been published in journals including Prairie Schooner, Asia Literary Review, QLRS, Cha, Loreli, Ceriph, Spittoon, Stylus, Clockwise Cat, Asymptote and the Harvard Advocate; as well as in anthologies such as In Transit, Journeys, Singpowrimo 2014, and Body Boundaries.
 She holds an A.B. from Harvard, where she belongs to the Signet Society of Arts and Letters.
 Her first collection of poetry is forthcoming from Ethos Books.

 Sabrina Huang (L3) is the author of the story collections Fallen Xiao Luren (2001) and Eight Flowers Bloom, Nine Seams Split (2005) (both published under the pen name Jiu Jiu), and Welcome to the Dollhouse (2012).
 Her work often addresses the theme of alienation as experienced by those in the lower classes of society.
 She has won virtually every short story prize in Taiwan, including the China Times Literary Award and the United Daily Literary Award.